 Grace gasped in disbelief.
 "Why did you say it just now, Evan?" she exclaimed, disappointed.
 “And didn't you once say you'd decided to stay in Bali, study, and pursue our careers here together?"

 Evan nodded.
 "Yes.
 Indeed.
 That's what I want.
-But… it's complicated, Grace.
+But...
+It's complicated, Grace.
 I've got no option.
 I’ve got to go.
 My dad is sick and I have to live there in England as long as he is undergoing treatment," he said.

 [2018, June]

 Nita sighed, feeling annoyed.
 "You're already like a sister to me, Grace.
 So, sorry if I'm such a pain in the neck.
-But this is for your own good," she uttered.
+But this is for your own good," she said, defending herself.
 "Instead of you struggling with that guy, what’s his name again?
 Evan?
 Well, you’d be better off with Mario.
 You two are already close.
 He also cares about you.
 Just say yes to him.
 Live happily.
 You deserve to be happy."

 Feeling ignored but not offended, Nita touched Grace's arm and said, "I will try my best to make you happy to repay your great kindness in my life, Grace."

 Still not fully aware of what had happened, Grace nodded.
+She seemed to need a moment to recover from the 'almost' fall.

 "Thank you!"
 Grace exclaimed as soon as she realized she hadn't said it yet.
+She had never in her life forgotten to say thanks after receiving help, no matter how small.
+It was all thanks to her long-gone best friend.

 [ABY]